 Given the unbalanced nature of the target dataset, evaluating the model's performance in terms of sensitivity and specificity is crucial.
-To this end, ROC curves and AUC were constructed, as depicted in Fig. \ref{fig:roc_auc}, for both the ResNet50 and InceptionV3 models applied to the complete and reduced datasets.
+To this end, ROC (Receiver Operating Characteristic) curves and AUC (Area under the ROC Curve) were constructed, as depicted in Figure \ref{fig:roc_auc}, for both the ResNet50 and InceptionV3 models applied to the complete and reduced datasets.
 The red line represents the baseline, while the blue and green lines correspond to Simultaneous Learning with ImageNet and Simultaneous Learning with PlantNet, respectively.
 The results demonstrate that Simultaneous Learning displayed superior or, at the very least, equivalent performance to the baseline across the entire curve, with the AUC consistently higher in all cases.